German-Thai Chamber of Commerce: History

 In 1959 German businesses in Thailand founded a "German Business Group" and soon led to the creation of bilateral Chamber of Commerce.

 The German-Thai Chamber of Commerce (GTCC) was officially founded by 57 German and Thai business representatives on 19 July 1962.
 The inauguration ceremony took place at the Erawan Hotel, Bangkok.
 By 1965, the GTCC had grown to 100 member companies, and to around 300 during the following 20 years.
-Since 2017, total membership has been more than 600, making it one of the largest foreign chambers of commerce in Thailand.
+Since 2017, its membership of approximately 600 has made it one of the largest foreign chambers of commerce in Thailand.

 Board of directors and management

 The Board of Directors includes key figures in the German-Thai business community.
 Ensuring that the services offered by the Chamber are efficient, comprehensive and up-to-date, the board sets the broad lines of Chamber policy.
-The current president of the German-Thai Chamber of Commerce is Mr. Alexander Donau, Regional Head Asia Pacific and Director of the Board for Leschaco (Thailand) Ltd. Since July 2015, the Chamber has been managed by the Executive Director Dr. Roland Wein and Deputy Executive Director, Marius Mehner.
+The current president of the German-Thai Chamber of Commerce is Oliver Schnatz, Cluster General Manager of the Sofitel Bangkok Sukhumvit.
+Since August 2026, the Chamber has been managed by the Executive Director, Matthias Hoffmann, and Deputy Executive Director, Marius Mehner.